 The following coin addresses change each time you send a deposit.

-All deposit addresses we provide to you are unique and will remain attributed to your account permanently, meaning deposits sent to any previous deposit addresses will be credited if the deposit is accepted.
+Unless otherwise indicated, all deposit addresses we provide to you are unique and will remain attributed to your account, meaning deposits sent to any previous deposit addresses will be credited if the deposit is accepted.
 However, we suggest using a new address for each deposit to Robinhood wherever possible for your financial privacy.

-For ERC20, ETC, ETH, and SOL deposits, your deposit address will not change.
+For ERC20 and ETH your deposit address won't change.
 This is because of the unique account-based model shared by these blockchains.